ringcentral/ringcentral-api-docs/docs/social-messaging/index.md

 * Google Reviews
 * Viber

-To create a channel from your RingCX account, follow the [instructions](https://support.ringcentral.com/engagedigital/admin/configure-entry-points.html) on this page to setup and configure the channel.
+To create/connect a channel on your account, follow the [instructions](https://support.ringcentral.com/engagedigital/admin/configure-entry-points.html) on this page to setup and configure the channel.

 <img src="channels.png" class="img-fluid" alt>